-If you live outside the United States and wish to purchase a kitten from Select Exotics, you must first check with the authorities in your country to be sure hybrid cats are allowed.
-If hybrid cats are allowed, check to see if any generation of hybrid cat is disallowed.
+If you live outside the United States and wish to purchase a kitten from Savannah Cat Breed, you must first check with the authorities in your country to be sure serval hybrid cats are allowed.
+If so, check to see if any generation of hybrid cat is disallowed.
 Some countries place stipulations on the earlier generations.
 The easiest way to check hybrid cat import status may be by calling your country’s Embassy in the United States or by checking with your federal vet.

-Countries that Select Exotics has sold kittens to are highlighted below in turquoise:
+Countries that Savannah Cat Breed has sold kittens to are highlighted below in turquoise:

 The following will give you an idea of the process: